Why subscribe?

 Altogether, his competitively awarded projects as PI/Director have received over $10 million in funding.
 A World Economic Forum Global Shaper, he has chaired committees for the Health Directorate of the European Commission, advised the World Health Organization, Denmark Ministry of Health, and served as a member of the Global Burden of Disease Project.
 He also advised and successfully convinced the C-suite leaders of a major Fortune 100 food/beverage company to adopt the WHO health recommendations for added sugars.
 He has also advised many governors, state legislators, members of Congress, and other world leaders.

 Dr. Feigl-Ding graduated from The Johns Hopkins University with Honors in Public Health and Phi Beta Kappa.
-He then completed his dual doctorate in epidemiology and his doctorate in nutrition, separately, as the youngest graduate to complete his double doctoral programs at age 23 from Harvard SPH.
+He then completed his dual doctorate in epidemiology and his doctorate in nutrition, as the youngest graduate to complete his double doctoral programs at age 23 from Harvard SPH.
 Next, concurrently with his postdoctoral fellowship at Harvard, he studied medicine at Boston University School of Medicine for several years, until he left BUSM to become faculty at Harvard Medical School.
 Teaching at Harvard for over 15 years, he has advised and mentored two dozen students and lectured in more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.

 Email contact form for special requests (not related to this newsletter)